Is Corporate Health Insurance Enough To Cover Your Family

 Wrapping up!

 Now that you know corporate health insurance entails several drawbacks and might be a bit restrictive, it is essential that you purchase a personal health insurance plan for yourself and your family.
-This way, you will have full control over your coverage, can customise it according to your and your family's needs, and ensure adequate protection.
+This way, you will have full control over your coverage, can customize it according to your and your family's needs, and ensure adequate protection.